tybottorff/bottorffdocs/notes/literature_notes.md

  - tumors express CXCR5 and produce its ligand CXCL13 to recruit B/T cells into TME (**not sure of advantage of tumor doing this**)
 # CXCR5<sup>+</sup>TIM-3<sup>-</sup>PD-1<sup>+</sup> stem-like cytotoxic CD8<sup>+</sup> T cells: elevated in chronic rhinosinusitis and associated with disease severity
  - chronic rhinosinusitis is an inflammatory disease with an autoimmune background
+ - paranasal sinus and peripheral blood samples from patients with CRS and HCs
+ - CXCR5 and PD-1 more highly expressed in T cells in nasal tissue in those with CRS
+ - CRS patients had higher percentages/densities of CXCR5<sup>+</sup>TIM-3<sup>-</sup>PD-1<sup>+</sup> CD8s in nasal tissue (no difference in blood), and levels of these T cells negatively correlated with disease severity/duration and positively correlated with inflammatory state
 # Cysteine and hydrophobic residues in CDR3 serve as distinct T cell self-reactivity indices
  - rare thymocytes survive strong self-antigen enagement and differentiate into type A precursors of CD8αα<sup>+</sup> intestinal interepithelial lymphocytes (IELs) or CD4<sup>+</sup> Tregs in thymic medulla
  - Tregs enriched with hydrophobic amino acids at positions 6 and 7 of CDR3 in TCRβ chain